Skip to main content

 Homeowners insurance Annual insurance premium for property coverage (in thousands, K).

-All fields accept percentages or currency values depending on the context.
+All fields accept percentages or currency values, depending on the context.

-Changes are stored immediately upon confirmation, and the Publish Changes button in the top right will push them to public once you're ready.
+Changes are stored immediately upon confirmation, and the Publish Changes button in the top right will push them to the public once you're ready.

-2.8.2.4 Images
+2.8.2.4 Media

-To upload images:
+To upload media files:

 • Drag and drop files into the upload zone, or click Browse to select files manually.

-• Supported formats: .png, .webp and .jpeg / .jpg
+• Supported image formats: .png, .webp, and .jpeg / .jpg

-• Maximum file size: 10 MB per image
+• Maximum file size: 10 MB per image and 50 MB per video

 • Recommended resolution: minimum width of 1600px for optimal display on the investor backoffice